20% off your first purchase with code: SHOP24

 Pocket charts are great for so many things – especially unfinished student work!
 Kids just love to shove any piece of paper as far back into their messy desk as they can – never to be seen again.
 Then when you ask, “Hey, where’s your animal report that was due yesterday?” – they have no idea.

-A pocket chart labeled with student names is an effective way to solve that problem!
 If my class is working on an assignment and we run out of time, the unfinished work goes into their pockets on the chart.
 I can easily see who has work to do at any given time and the assignments never get lost.
 If there are absent students, the missed work goes into their pockets too.

-Parents often need to send important things to school like book fair money, permission slips, or doctor's notes.
+Parents often need to send important things to school like book fair money, permission slips, or doctor’s notes.
 But sometimes they get lost on the way.
 You can prevent that from happening with zippered pencil pouches.
 If your students have take-home folders or binders, put a pencil pouch inside for important items.
-I always let my parents know that if they need to send me a note, money, or any other important item, it should go into the "Parent Pouch" so I don't miss it.
-It's a great system!

-Other Helpful Tricks
+Other Helpful Classroom Organization Ideas

-Here are a few more good ideas for the classroom that aren't exactly organization tips but will still make your teacher life easier:
+Here are a few more good ideas for the classroom that aren’t exactly organization tips but will still make your life easier:

 Here’s a tip from my kitchen that also works at school for liquids like glue or paint.
 Sometimes you pour out more paint or glue than your students end up using and you don’t want to just throw it away, right?
 But getting it back into the bottle is a nightmare.

 The next time your students need paint, just take the bag out, set it in a cut, and unzip.
 They can dip their brushes right in.
-(This is also a great way to dispose of cooking oil at home!
-Just make sure you let it cool a bit first so the bag doesn't melt and then toss it in the trash.)

-Stop the glare
+Stop the Glare

 Have you ever laminated something to hang on your bulletin board or wall only to discover that the glare makes it difficult to read?
 There’s actually a simple fix – matte clear spray paint.

 All you have to do is lay your laminated items on a protected surface (an old sheet or some newspaper works great) and give them a quick spray.
-When it dries, your posters will look just the same but without all the shine and glare.
-So easy!

 You know all the important things you have to pass out on the first day of school – forms, student handbook, school calendar, grade level info, all of that stuff?
 It’s a good idea to make up a few extra sets for any new students that enroll later in the year.
 Just set a few “new student folders” aside and when a new child arrives, you’ll have everything ready to go.
 It’s a little bit of extra work now that will save you a ton of time later.